-There are several factors that come into play when determining the final price.
+There are several factors that come into play when Uber determines the final price.

-The duration of time spent getting from point a to point b is not the same as how many miles driven in most cases.
-Due to this, Uber takes into consideration the distance that traveled on the ride.
+The duration of time spent getting from point A to point B is not the same as how many miles driven in most cases.
+Due to this, Uber takes into consideration the distance traveled on the ride.

 Besides these charges, a non-situational amount, dubbed the Booking Fee, is then applied.
 This is a flat fee that helps offset administrative costs, such as background checks and any overhead costs.